c4lliope/rfcs/021-team-credential-managers/proposal.md

 # Proposal

-Key goals:

-* Support for multiple credential managers configured at the same time.

-* Allow for credential managers to be defined "locally" in a pipeline and, in the future, in a [project](https://github.com/concourse/rfcs/pull/32).

-* Allow locally-defined credential managers to forego the path restriction.

 This proposal introduces a new kind configuration: `var_sources`.
 This name is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.
 Calling them "var sources" instead of "credential